-In the above URL, the advertiser replaces [campaign_code] and [returnCode] with the value of Campaign Code and Unique ID that they stored for that session, and replaces [YourMemberCode] with advertiser's own unique value for that particular session.
+In the above URL, the advertiser replaces [transaction_id] with the value of Transaction ID that they stored for that session, and replaces [YourMemberCode] with advertiser's own unique value for that particular session.

-For example, if the advertiser had earlier received an Unique ID of “123456-abcde” and Campaign Code of "SG-ARB-fo28" from PanelPlace, then with their own unique value of "112233" for that session, the postback URL becomes:
+For example, if the advertiser had earlier received an Transaction ID of “123456-abcde” from PanelPlace, then with their own unique value of "112233" for that session, the postback URL becomes:

 In the Postback URL, Channel=web or Channel=api refers to whether this Postback is fired for a web base transaction or a non web base transaction (eg. Mobile apps or API-integrated campaign).